Former LendingClub CEO Renaud Laplanche launches new online lender

-NEW YORK Renaud Laplanche, who abruptly stepped down as chief executive officer of LendingCLub Corp (LC.N) in May, has launched a new online lender called Upgrade, the company said on Thursday.
+NEW YORK, April 6 Renaud Laplanche, who abruptly stepped down as chief executive officer of LendingCLub Corp in May, has launched a new online lender called Upgrade, the company said on Thursday.

 San Francisco-based Upgrade has raised $60 million in equity and convertible notes from a large group of U.S. investors including Union Square Ventures, Ribbit Capital, Vy Capital and Silicon Valley Bank, the startup said.

-It said investors also included large Chinese lender CreditEase and Noah Holdings (NOAH.N), an investment management firm.
+It said investors also included large Chinese lender CreditEase and Noah Holdings, an investment management firm.

 Laplanche, who founded and took LendingClub public, sent shockwaves through the emerging online lending industry with his resignation last year, after the company acknowledged a series of loan malpractices.